 Now, a rational person might stop and think that perhaps they were throwing up because they drank bleach, but according to the true believers, that is simply the MMS doing its job of removing vague “toxins” and whatever else might ail you (all of course without damaging your cells or the good bacteria that live in your gut).
 This is clearly rubbish.
 First, even if the claim that your nausea and diarrhea were from the MMS working was true, that is still a side effect!
 You cannot simultaneously say “this has no side effects” and “while taking this you may lose your lunch and your anus may be converted into an upside-down volcano.”
 If taking something gives you diarrhea, then diarrhea is a side effect.
 Second, except under very rare circumstances, the death of bacteria, virus, etc. will not make you sick.
 You have these wonderful cells called phagocytes that go around removing old cells and harmful materials.
 They do this all the time, and you don’t get sick from it.
 Every day, thousands of your cells die, and phagocytes run around disposing of them.

 Things are similarly bizarre when we look at the procedure for “treating” cancer.
 According to spiritportal.org you should start off with 1/2 drop and see if that makes you nauseated.
 If it doesn’t, you should keep slowly increasing the dose until you find an amount that does make you nauseated.
 You want to reach the dose that makes you nauseated because being nauseated supposedly means that it is working.
-You see, after the MMS kills your cancer cells, they become “a poison to your body,” and it is those poisonous dead cells (not the bleach) that is making you sick.
+You see, after the MMS kills your cancer cells, they become “a poison to your body,” and it is those poisonous dead cells (not the bleach) that are making you sick.
 I honestly laughed the first time that I read this.
-For one thing, Occam’s razor tells us that we should default to the simplest explanation, and the simplest explanation is clearly that you are throwing up because you drank bleach.
+For one thing, Occam’s razor tells us that we should default to the explanation that makes the fewest assumptions, and that explanation is clearly that you are throwing up because you drank bleach.
 Further, why on earth would a dead cancer cell be poisonous?
-The chemical composition of cancer cells isn’t any different from other cells, and, as previously stated, your cells die constantly.
+The chemical composition of cancer cells isn’t substantially different from other cells, and, as previously stated, your cells die constantly.
 So why would a dead cancer cell be poisonous when a normal dead cell is not?
 Once again, you have phagocytes that do a very good job of getting rid of dead cells.

 Why isn’t MMS an approved treatment?